Alihoe/SimBa/README.md

 | 2022 2b English  | 0.5282 |

-For these results I used the sentence encoders ["all-mpnet-base-v2", "princeton-nlp/sup-simcse-roberta-large", "sentence-transformers/sentence-t5-base", "infersent", "https://tfhub.dev/google/universal-sentence-encoder/4"] and the union of the top k per feature as candidates with k=100.
-For re-ranking I used ["all-mpnet-base-v2", "princeton-nlp/sup-simcse-roberta-large", "sentence-transformers/sentence-t5-base", "https://tfhub.dev/google/universal-sentence-encoder/4"] and ["similar_words_ratio"] with k=50.
+For these results I used the sentence encoders "all-mpnet-base-v2" to retrieve the k=50 closest(braycurtis distance)candidate-targets for every input query.
+For re-ranking I used ["all-mpnet-base-v2", "princeton-nlp/sup-simcse-roberta-large", "sentence-transformers/sentence-t5-base", "https://tfhub.dev/google/universal-sentence-encoder/4"] and ["similar_words_ratio"] with k=5.

 ## How to use